DarshanBhanderi/UBER-APP/backend/README.md

 ### Validation Rules

 - `fullname.firstname`: Required, must be a string with at least 3 characters.
-- `fullname.lastname`: Optional, must be a string with at least 3 characters (if provided).
+- `fullname.lastname`: Required, must be a string with at least 3 characters.
 - `email`: Required, must be a valid email address.
 - `password`: Required, must be a string with at least 6 characters.
 - `vehicle.color`: Required, must be a string with at least 3 characters.